daisyliu0225/Mario_Firebase/README.md

 ### Question Blocks

 There are two kinds of question blocks in the game.
-To know what is inside the question block, the player has to control mario and hit the block's bottom.
+To know what is inside the question block, the player has to control mario and hit the block's bottom. <br>
+The question blocks look the same, so only when hitting the block will the player know what is inside the block. <br>
 - Shroom block
 - Coin block